This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Greece.

 All the supporting documentation shall be submitted either in its original form or/and in certified copies, in the official language in which it has been drafted, otherwise officially translated in Greek.
 In general, there is not an explicit requirement or restriction regarding the time of issuance of each of the supporting documents, but it is a common practice facilitating the accuracy and the completeness of the filing, for the documents to have been issued as recent as possible, evidencing the current situation of the information depicted therein.

-The notification filing must be signed by the parties under 6.1 above or their legal representatives or their authorized attorneys by means of a Power of Attorney.
+The notification filing must be signed by the parties as per what set forth in question 22 or their legal representatives or their authorized attorneys by means of a Power of Attorney.
 The legal representatives and the authorized attorneys must accompany the notification filing with their legalization documentation as specified above.
 In case the joint notification must be filed by a common representative authorized to deliver and collect any document in the name of the notifying parties.

 The notification forms (either full or short) must be accompanied under penalty of inadmissibility by a fiscal fee amounting to one thousand one hundred (€1,100) Euros.

 Is there a public announcement that a notification has been filed?